zhergd/translation/README.md

 Please refer to the Qwen LICENSE for detailed information on the specific open-source agreement.

 ## Changelog
+- 2025/01/15
+Fixed a bug in PDF translation, added multi-language support, and petted a kitty.
 - 2025/01/11
 Add support for PDF。Referenced Projects：[PDFMathTranslate](https://github.com/Byaidu/PDFMathTranslate)
 - 2025/01/10